 NACD Chapter Director of the Year honorees, as well as NACD chapter leaders and board members, are eligible to be included as candidates for the national awards, and the same nomination requirements will apply.
-The chapter president or administrator must submit an official nomination form and also arrange for letters of recommendation to be forwarded to NACD.
+The chapter president or administrator must submit an official nomination form and arrange letters of recommendation to be forwarded to NACD.

 The selection committee members are presented with expanded biographies, the nomination form, and supporting letters for each nominee, plus a candidate summary spreadsheet and assessment tool.
-They commit to carefully reviewing each of the candidate profiles for nominees within their category, to participating in conference calls to discuss the candidates, and to making their final recommendation for the recipient of the award and a runner up.
+They commit to carefully reviewing each of the candidate profiles for nominees within their category, participating in conference calls to discuss the candidates, and making their final recommendation for the recipient of the award and a runner up.
 They agree to complete confidentiality in the process.

 Each committee's selected winner is submitted to the NACD board for final ratification.
-The board ratifies the winners with a majority vote and the winners are final.
+The board ratifies the winners with a majority vote, and the winners are final.